AnaMaria779/PowerBI_Sales_Performance_Analysis/README.md

 ## 🔍 Insights
 - The highest sales occur on *weekdays* rather than weekends.
-- The *Coffee* category contributes the most to overall sales.
+- The *Coffee* product category contributes the most to overall sales.
 - Peak sales hours are between *7 AM - 10 AM*.
 - The store *Hell's Kitchen* performs better than others.